douglas-guyett-mg/crimson-pangolin/documentation/tools/tool-memory-access.md

 ### Query Budget

-Each query has token budget:
+Each query has token budget for context assembly:
 - Default: 500 tokens
 - Max: 1000 tokens
 - Shared across all queries in request
 - Enforced during packing

+**Note**: This is for context assembly only.
+LLM call budgets are enforced by the LLM Budget System.
+See `documentation/llm-budget-system/overview.md`.

 ## Tool Memory Access Patterns